Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lucas among the top 25% of areas assessed nationwide

-Lucas has experienced around 168 dwelling approvals each year.
-Between FY-21 and FY-25, approximately 842 homes were approved, with an additional 43 approved in FY-26 so far.
-On average, 1.2 new residents arrive per new home annually over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, Lucas has experienced around 168 dwellings receiving development approval each year.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 842 homes were approved, with a further 43 approved in FY-26 so far.
+On average, 1.2 new residents arrive per new home annually over these years, indicating balanced supply and demand dynamics.

 Frequently Asked Questions - Development